 The Best Memories

 German potato pancakes bring back fond memories of lunches with my Oma Sieghilde, who passed away 6 years ago.
 Growing up, my sister and I used to spend most afternoons at her house, where she would have a warm lunch ready for us when we got out of school.
 One of my favorite meals she used to make for us were her homemade Kartoffelpuffer.
 Grating enough potatoes to feed everyone was a lot of work, yet she usually always granted us our wishes when it came to what my sister and I wanted to eat at her house.
 And oftentimes, we’d get a chance to help her prepare lunch.
 Oma Sieghilde's potato pancakes were always sprinkled with sugar and served with applesauce.
+I love my homemade, chunky applesauce, which is so quick to make!
 That same town my Oma lived in even hosts an annual potato fest (Krompernfest) and they call these pancakes 'Kromperschnietscha' there.

 How To Make Them